Algo registry¶

 In addition, when a user has access to many algorithms, sometimes it can be difficult to keep track of all of them.
-For example, a user may accidentally delete a valuable algorithm only to later realise that they cannot operate with it anymore.
+For example, a user may accidentally delete a valuable algorithm only to later realise that they can no longer operate it.

 To help you and your users, the Algo API exposes the AlgoRegistry